Rise of the Guardians

-Rise of the Guardians was released in the United States on November 21, 2012.
-It grossed $306.9 million worldwide against a budget of $145 million, but lost an estimated $87 million due to marketing and distribution costs.
+Rise of the Guardians premiered at the Mill Valley Film Festival on October 10, 2012, and was theatrically released in the United States by Paramount Pictures on November 21.
+The film received mixed reviews from critics, and despite grossing $306.9 million worldwide against a budget of $145 million, it was a failure at the box-office and lost the studio an estimated $87 million due to marketing and distribution costs.
 It was nominated for the Golden Globe Award for Best Animated Feature Film and the Annie Award for Best Animated Feature.

-It was the last DreamWorks Animation film to be distributed by Paramount Pictures.
-Starting with The Croods (2013), 20th Century Fox would distribute DreamWorks' films until Captain Underpants: The First Epic Movie (2017).